CookieComputing/MusicMaze/README.md

 I'm also using this project to reinforce some high level architecture design using the MVC pattern I learned from classes.
 I hope that this project can reveal some insights into areas that I am lacking in expertise.

+I also might consider adding Travis support just for the heck of it.
+I've never used Travis as a CI tool, and maybe it might be fun to learn about it!
+That is, if I can figure out how to use it effectively for this tiny project.